Schedule of Events

 Faculty Lecture: Jon Andelson '70

-The Meskwaki Settlement and the Amana Colonies: "Why Grinnell's Most Distinctive Neighbors Left Their Homelands and Built Communities in Iowa"
+The Meskwaki Settlement and the Amana Colonies: How Grinnell’s Most Distinctive Neighbors Left Their Homelands and Settled in Iowa.

-Re-experience the intellectual stimulation of the classroom with Grinnell College faculty Jon Andelson '70.
+Re-experience the intellectual stimulation of the classroom with Rosenfield Professor in Social Science and Senior Faculty Jon Andelson '70.

 Hosted by the 55th Reunion classes of 1968, 1969, 1970, 1971, and 1972.